JohnMcP96/FinalProject/README.md

 inputs a letter all Hell breaks loose.
 So from the research I have been doing it seems I need to clear the input buffer.
 So I will be figuring this out while I also try to figure out gravity and my checkwin conditions

+11/22/2023
+I think I have a pretty solid checkwin function made.
+So far the game only inputs on 1 row but it switches between X and O well.
+It also over rides what ever input is already there so I need to work on that as well but if there are 4 in a straight line it outputs Congrats Player (who ever won) You Win!
+So thats a plus.
+Now I need to figure out how to get the 'gravity' to work so I can stack pieces and make sure winning diagonally and vertically also work.
+I plan on working on that today I will update you If I get it to work.
+Honestly I'm not too sure what else there is to do after that.
+Other than debugging im sure.
+The debugging part is where I'm going to work on the whole Hell break loose when a letter is input thing.